tsykoduk/greg.nokes.name/_posts/2023-06-08-power-of-empathy.md

 Over the years, I’ve often reflected on what it means to be a leader.
 Leadership is not a monolithic concept; it is composed of many attributes.
 Of these, the trait that has resonated with me most deeply is empathy.

 I recall a story that I heard years ago.
-The story teller (Let's call them B.) was walking through a grocery store early in the morning.
+The story teller (Let's call them "B") was walking through a grocery store early in the morning.
 They asked an employee a question about how fresh some produce was.
 The employee snapped back "I have no idea, I just got here".

 Now, B could have been offended, however they approached the situation with empathy and love.
 Noticing the dark hue under the employee's eyes they gently joked "You know, we talked about how you need to get a good 8 hours of sleep to maintain your health".